Title IX Compliance

 Notice Regarding Title IX Training:

 Spring Arbor University has trained persons involved in Title IX investigation using the following resources:

-- CCCU Title IX Training – Part One
+- CCCU Title IX Training – Advanced

-- CCCU Title IX Training – Part Two
+- CCCU Title IX Training

 - Staff persons involved with Title IX also participated in training with attorney Diane Bower

 Sexual Assault Prevention and Resources